Review of MamaSuds NEW powder laundry detergent!

 newmans

 DIRECTIONS: Here’s what I do–bring 1 gallon of water to boil in my stainless steel stock pot.
 Add 1 cup of sugar, stir to dissolve.
 Add 8 black tea bags, steep for 3-4 hours, until the brew has cooled down to room temp.
 Temp is important with kombucha, too hot & it can kill the SCOBY, too cool, it will take much longer to brew.
 Taste it after 1 week, do you like the basic flavor?
 If you let it sit too long, it will have more of a vinegary bite to it.
 Room temp is ideal for brewing, 70’s is great.
 We heat with wood, so parts of our house are frequently in the 80’s.
 I settled on our back utility room as the ideal spot, and it has worked very well.
-Now that we’re getting out of wood heating season, I think I’ll just leave the 2 jugs on my kitchen counter in some dead space under the cabinets.

 It’s a 2 step process of fermentation.
 The 1st step needs to have aerobic (with air) activity.
 So you need something like a towel or pillow case as a lid for your container.
 Fruit flies can get through cheesecloth.
 1 of my jugs has a pillow case as a cover, the other has a towel.
 I let the 1st ferment sit ~1 week.
 Your 1st brew you might want to let sit a bit longer, as your SCOBY is growing in health.